demianJK/WFcovshrink/README.md

 -  run_1.R
 -  summarize.R

-(2) If you just want to noodle around with the data
+(2) If you just want to noodle around with the results
 -  dat.R
 -  figures.R